Responsibilities and Composition of the Board of Directors

 6.Corporate Governance Officer

-The Board of Directors resolved in the meeting on May 14, 2019 to appoint Vincent Chan, the AVP of the Legal Department, as the Corporate Governance Officer to protect shareholder interests and strengthen the functions of the Board of Directors.
-Vincent Chan, the AVP of the Legal Department, has more than three years of work experience in legal affairs in public companies.
-The Corporate Governance Officer is responsible for related corporate governance affairs including: Handling matters relating to Board meetings and shareholders’ meetings according to law; Producing minutes of Board meetings and shareholders’ meetings; Assisting in work and continuing education of directors; Furnishing information required for business execution by directors and independent directors; and Assisting the Company in complying with laws and regulations governing such meetings.
+The Board of Directors resolved at the meeting held on May 14, 2019 to appoint Vincent Chan, AVP of the Legal Department, as the Corporate Governance Officer to protect shareholder interests and strengthen the functions of the Board of Directors.
+Vincent Chan, AVP of the Legal Department, has more than three years of experience serving in a managerial legal position in a public company.

-The implementation of corporate governance affairs in 2023 is as follows:
+The implementation of corporate governance affairs in 2025 was as follows:

-1. Convened one annual general meeting of shareholders and produced meeting minutes of the shareholders' meeting.
+Convened one annual general meeting of shareholders and prepared the minutes of the shareholders' meeting.

-2. Convened 4 meetings and special meetings of the Board of Directors in 2023 and produced meeting minutes of the Board meetings.
+Convened a total of four meetings of the Board of Directors and prepared the minutes of all Board meetings.

-3. Convened 4 meetings of the Audit Committee in 2023 and produced meeting minutes of the Audit Committee meetings.
+Convened a total of four meetings of the Audit Committee and prepared the minutes of all Audit Committee meetings.

-4. Issued letters to the directors of YFY in January and July 2023 to verify the information on their concurrent positions to ensure the integrity of information on the directors' positions concurrently held at the Company or other companies.
+Issued letters to the Company’s directors in January and July 2025 to verify information regarding their concurrent positions, in order to ensure the completeness and accuracy of such information.

-5. Responded to letters from Taiwan Stock Exchange and issued notices to directors and other insiders of YFY to remind them of matters to be reported when they transfer shares of insiders.
+In response to letters from the Taiwan Stock Exchange, issued notices to the Company’s directors and other insiders on an ad hoc basis to remind them of matters requiring attention in connection with the reporting of insider share transfers.

-7. Cooperated with the Human Resources Department in inviting external lecturers for the continuing education for directors and supervisors of YFY and subsidiaries.
+Cooperated with the Human Resources Department in inviting external lecturers to conduct continuing education courses for directors and supervisors of the Company and its subsidiaries.